State Policy

 Our top state priority is legislation related to insurance coverage for high risk women who have been diagnosed with dense breasts, or have been told they are at high risk due to family history/genetics.
 Dense breast tissue not only makes tumors harder to see on mammograms, but is a risk factor – in and of itself – for developing breast cancer.
 (More detail on this here).

-Unfortunately, many insurers do not cover the cost of screenings beyond the initial annual mammogram.
+Unfortunately, many insurers do not cover the cost of tests beyond the initial annual screening mammogram.
 If a woman cannot afford the cost of additional, necessary testing, she may choose to forgo it entirely.
-This increases her risk for an undetected cancer to spread and become more lethal before her next annual mammogram.
+This increases her risk for an undetected cancer to spread and become lethal before her next annual mammogram.

-In the 2021 legislative session, Wisconsin State Senate Bill 413 and Assembly Bill 416 were introduced, however they did not advance to a vote and died when the legislature adjourned in March 2022.
+In the 2021 legislative session, the first iteration of this bill was introduced as Senate Bill 413 and Assembly Bill 416, however they did not advance to a vote and died when the legislature adjourned in March 2022.

 In February 2023, Sen. Rachael Cabral-Guevara (R-Appleton) and Rep. Nate Gustafson (R-Neenah) held a press conference announcing a new bill.